 Norma Pfriem Breast Center honored as 2016 Non–Profit Organization of The Year by Fairfield Chamber of Commerce.

-Norma Pfriem Breast Center, part of Bridgeport Hospital, is proud to be able to provide critical care to ALL woman regardless of their ability to pay.
+Norma Pfriem Breast Center, part of Bridgeport Hospital, is proud to be able to provide critical care to ALL women regardless of their ability to pay.

 For more information on the Norma Pfriem Breast Center